“Excuse me while I start my own private mosh pit to this song” – Dom Alessio, Triple J

 “The rock’n’roll outfit marries big choruses with lashings of modulated guitar and enough stomping riffs to make the average punter think that they’re caught in a stampede.
 Aerials deliver a set with a potent mix of power and passion.
 It’s no wonder they’re headlining the stage.” – Bigsound 2013, themusic.com.au

 Hailing from a city in which indie popsters make all the rules, Aerials are breaking the mold to carve a place all of their own.
 The reputation of these three Brisbane natives has built fast on the back of a live show that is a blistering reminder that rock is still alive in this country.
-Receiving nods from Triple J Unearthed, RAGE and Channel V, the band wasted no time in hitting the stage with acts such as Calling All Cars, Closure in Moscow and The Red Paintings.
+Receiving nods from Unearthed, RAGE and Channel V, the band have also supported acts including Lifehouse (US), Dead Letter Circus, The Getaway Plan, Calling All Cars, Closure in Moscow and The Red Paintings.

 Stop Reading.
 Start Listening.